KaitlinBustos/Capstone-Project/README.md

 Files:

-merged.ipynb -> contains all project code
+merged.ipynb: contains all project code

-originaldata.csv -> contains the original data used for analysis
+originaldata.csv: contains the original data used for analysis

-data_new_model.csv -> contains cleaned and encoded data for modelling
+data_new_model.csv: contains cleaned and encoded data for modelling

-Technical Report.pdf -> technical summary of project
+Technical Report.pdf: technical summary of project